 Hanne Watkins, a post doctoral research fellow at The University of Pennsylvania, hosts a blog for ECRs.
 Each week features a different contributor, describing their perspective and experiences on developing an academic career.
 Some interesting and useful reads.

 npj Science of Learning community: Emotions in classrooms

-Emotions in classrooms: The need to understand how emotions affect learning and education A collaborative opinion article from three Early Career Researchers on the need to understand how emotions affect learning has been published on the npj Science of Learning community site.
+A collaborative opinion article from three Early Career Researchers on the need to understand how emotions affect learning has been published on the npj Science of Learning community site.
 I worked with Amanda Bourgeois (The University of Queensland) and Camilla Luck (Curtin University), to create an agenda to examine how […]